I3S-ESSnet/Documents/toulouse-hackathon/CommunicationTrack/tuesday.md

   * License
   * Contact (Does the possibility to provide feedbacks on the service exist ?
 Is there a user group ?
 Is it possible to contribute to the development of the service ?)

+Work planned for tomorrow:
+  * Analyze the survey result and find how to reopen the survey for the non-respondent
+  * Start the discussion on the Lisbon workshop

+Work for Thursday:
+  * Lisbon workshop
+  * The Sinder